 A workforce development resource toolkit (toolkit) was created out of these recommendations, following endorsement from the National Health Leadership Forum.
-The toolkit features a range of resources, including videos, factsheets, animations, podcasts, and decision-making guides, 67 to assist the Aboriginal and Torres Strait Islander health workforce in participating in or leading health research.
+The toolkit features a range of resources, including videos, factsheets, animations, podcasts, and decision-making guides, to assist the Aboriginal and Torres Strait Islander health workforce to participate in or lead health research.

-Key to developing the toolkit was the IAHA members and Aboriginal and Torres Strait Islander experts in the field unique perspectives and lived experiences of education, training, employment, research, pathways, and their work to promote careers in health research.
-The toolkit is now available on Lowitja Institute's website.
+The unique perspectives of IAHA members and other Aboriginal and Torres Strait Islander leaders, and their lived experiences of health research, education, training, employment, and pathways were essential in the development of the toolkit.
+The toolkit is available on Lowitja Institute's website.